apache/rocketmq-clients/golang/README.md

 Architecture
 --------------
-Basically, this project would follow the same paradigm of [rocketmq-client-cpp v5.0.0](https://github.com/apache/rocketmq-client-cpp/tree/main).
-Namely, we would build the whole client following protocols described in [rocketmq-apis](https://github.com/apache/rocketmq-apis) on top of [gRPC-go](https://github.com/grpc/grpc-go), utilizing [Protocol buffers](https://developers.google.com/protocol-buffers) to serialize and deserialize data in transmission.
+We build the following protocols described in [rocketmq-apis](https://github.com/apache/rocketmq-apis) on top of [gRPC-go](https://github.com/grpc/grpc-go), utilizing [Protocol buffers](https://developers.google.com/protocol-buffers) to serialize and deserialize data in transmission.

 How to use